Rian8337/osu-droid-spectator/README.md

 # osu!droid Spectator Client

-> Notice: This client is not ready yet.
+> Notice: This client is in alpha stage.

 A web-based spectator client for osu!droid collaborating with multiplayer-based Discord bot from [Alice](https://github.com/Rian8337/Alice).